duxbuse/ninthage-data-analytics/README.md

 `total points` ***optional***
 ```

-***Note:*** All lines are trimmed and lines of lenght 1 or less are removed during parsing as such dont worry if there is lots of whitespace.
+***Note:*** All lines are trimmed and lines of length 1 or less are removed during parsing as such don't worry if there is lots of whitespace.